 Oh, and I wouldn’t plan on playing any duos, unless you really want to give it a chance.
 The latency issues will yield very mixed results.

 We will continue to hold our monthly meetings on Zoom until it is deemed safe to meet again in person.
-Hopefully, that won’t be too long from now, but I still anticipate it will be several months.
+Hopefully, we’ll be in person in July!
+Stay tuned.

 **If you are coming to the salon, please arrive between 5:45 and 6:00.
 Join up and get your settings straight, and have fun chatting with everyone else.

-*NOTE: The following salon will take place on July 26th, location TBD.
+*NOTE: The following salon will take place on July 25.
 Mark your calendars!

 May Meeting Recap

-To submit an event, please Email our event calendar coordinator at firstname.lastname@example.org.
+To submit an event for our event calendar, please Email our event calendar coordinator at firstname.lastname@example.org.

 President & Artistic Director – The Wilmington Classical Guitar Society